-Helen is a consultant General Paediatrician with interests in newborn health, nutrition and infectious diseases.
+Helen is also an honorary consultant in Paediatric Infectious Diseases at Alder Hey Children’s Hospital.
 She has clinical and research experience from sub-Saharan Africa and the UK.

 The overarching theme that has come from her work both in Kenya and The Gambia is that maternal socio-economic status and support networks within the family (particularly from the husband) and at a community and national level have a great influence on the nutritional outcomes of their children.
-This has a lot of implication for advocacy and policy planning in strategies to improve the health and nutritional outcomes of children in low and middle income countries.
+This has a lot of implications for advocacy and policy planning to improve the health and nutritional outcomes of children in low- and middle-income countries.

 Memberships and affiliations

 Member of the Royal College of Paediatrics and Child Health

 Member of the Royal Society of Tropical Medicine and Hygiene